 For one process, the high meta-data locality in the DualFS log and the implicit prefetching performed by the disk drive (through the read-ahead mechanism) make the difference between DualFS, and Ext2, Ext3, JFS, and XFS.
 ReiserFS also takes advantage of the same disk read-ahead mechanism.
 However, that implicit prefetching performed by the disk drive is less effective if the number of processes is two or greater.
 When there are four processes, the disk heads constantly go from track to track because each process works with a different area of the meta-data device.
-When the disk drive reads a new track, the previous read track is evicted from the built-in disk cache, and its meta-data blocks are discarded before being requested by the process which caused the read of the track.
+When the disk drive reads a new track, the previous read track is evicted from the built-in disk cache, and its metadata blocks are discarded before being requested by the process which caused the read of the track.

-The explicit prefetching performed by DualFS solves the above problem by copying meta-data blocks from the built-in disk cache to the buffer cache in main memory before being evicted.
+The explicit prefetching performed by DualFS solves the above problem by copying meta-data blocks from the builtin disk cache to the buffer cache in main memory before being evicted.
 Meta-data blocks can stay in the buffer cache for a long time, whereas meta-data blocks in the built-in cache will be evicted soon, when the disk drive reads another track.

 Another remarkable point in the read-meta benchmark is the XFS performance.
 Although XFS has meta-data blocks spread across the storage device like Ext2 and Ext3, its performance is much better.
-We have analyzed XFS disk I/O traces and we have found out that XFS does not update the "atime" of directories by default.
+We have analyzed XFS disk I/O traces and we have found out that XFS does not update the "atime" of directories by default (we have not specified any "noatime" or "nodiratime" mount options for any file system).
 The lack of meta-data writes in XFS reduces the total I/O time because there are fewer disk operations, and because the average time of the read requests is smaller.
 JFS does not update the "atime" of directories either, but that does not significantly reduce its I/O time.